-- 9.03 (i) Where the City determines that it is operationally desirable to change the hours of work of a worker, or group of workers covered by clause 9.01 to hours of work different from those as set out in clause 9.01, the City will provide the employee or group of employees and the Union with thirty (30) days' notice. - (ii) Where the City determines that it is operationally desirable to change the shift of an employee or group of employees not covered by clause 9.01, the City will provide the employee or group of employees and the Union with thirty (30) days' notice. - (iii) Within five (5) days of the date on which the City provides the Union with the notice described in clauses 9.03 (i) or (ii) above, the Union may request a meeting with the City in order to discuss any issues arising out of any such change in hours of work or shift changes.
+- 9.03 (a) Where the City determines that it is operationally desirable to change the hours of work of an employee, or group of employees covered by clause 9.01 to hours of work different from those as set out in clause 9.01, the City will provide the employee or group of employees and the Union with thirty (30) days' notice. - 9.03 (b) Where the City determines that it is operationally desirable to change the shift of an employee or group of employees not covered by clause 9.01, the City will provide the employee or group of employees and the Union with thirty (30) days' notice. - 9.03 (c) Within five (5) days of the date on which the City provides the Union with the notice described in clauses 9.03 (a) or (b) above, the Union may request a meeting with the City in order to discuss any issues arising out of any such change in hours of work or shift changes.

-Upon such a request, the parties shall schedule a meeting to occur prior to the end of the notice period referred to in clauses 9.03 (i) and (ii).
+Upon such a request, the parties shall schedule a meeting to occur prior to the end of the notice period referred to in clauses 9.03 (a) and (b).
 Following the meeting, and prior to the end of the notice period, the City shall advise the Union as to what action it will take in relation to the change in hours of work or shift changes.